RunningToOblivion/sudoku_solver/README.md

 1. Open the Sudoku Solver website in your web browser.
 2. Click on the squares to input the numbers of the Sudoku grid.
-3. Alternatively, you can directly type in the numbers into the squares.
-4. Once the grid is filled, click the "Solve" button to automatically solve the Sudoku puzzle.
+3. Once the grid is filled, click the "Solve" button to automatically solve the Sudoku puzzle.
-5. If the input grid is not valid or there is no solution, an error message will be displayed.
+4. If the input grid is not valid or there is no solution, an error message will be displayed.